 Most statistical arbitrage algorithms are designed to exploit statistical mispricing or price inefficiencies of one or more assets.
 Statistical arbitrage strategies are also referred to as stat arb strategies and are a subset of mean reversion strategies.

 Stat arb involves complex quantitative models and requires big computational power.

-The most popular form of statistical arbitrage algorithmic strategy is pairs trading strategy.
+The most popular form of statistical arbitrage algorithmic strategy is the pairs trading strategy.
 Pairs trading is a strategy used to trade the differentials between two markets or assets.
 Pairs trading is essentially taking a long position in one asset while at the same time taking an equal-sized short position in another asset.

-Make sure you check out what is our favorite arbitrage trading bot: How to Make Money from Arbitraging Trading Software before reading on.
+Make sure you check out what is our favorite arbitrage trading bot How to Make Money from Arbitraging Trading Software before reading on.

 Forex Algorithmic Trading Strategies

 FX algorithmic trading strategies help reduce human error and the emotional pressures that come along with trading.
 The goal is to build smarter algorithms that can compete and beat other high-frequency trading algorithms.

 Most traders don’t have money to pay for powerful computers and expensive collocation servers.
 Competing against other HFT trading algorithms is like competing against Usain Bolt.

 So, how can you compete with other quants?